-Graduate Program in Molecular Medicine
+Graduate Program in Molecular and Translational Medicine

-The Graduate Program in Molecular Medicine at Boston University is an interdepartmental, interdisciplinary program based in the Department of Medicine.
-The mission of the Molecular Medicine Program is to provide state-of-the-art didactic and research training that produces PhD and MD/PhD scientists who will become leaders in the field of clinically based research.
+The Graduate Program in Molecular and Translational Medicine at Boston University is an interdepartmental, interdisciplinary program based in the Department of Medicine.
+The mission of the Molecular and Translational Medicine Program is to provide state-of-the-art didactic and research training that produces PhD and MD/PhD scientists who will become leaders in the field of clinically based research.
 The program strives to create research opportunities that take full advantage of the wealth of resources available through clinical reagents,clinical expertise, and diverse patient populations at the Boston University Medical Center.
 The program encourages the students to think creatively and globally when designing their research project with the particular emphasis on translational and interdisciplinary applications.
 At completion of the program each student will have the training and understanding of biomedical systems required to successfully conduct integrative translational research.

-The Graduate Program in Molecular Medicine avails itself of the Evans Center for Interdisciplinary Biomedical Research (http://www.bumc.bu.edu/evanscenteribr/).
+The Graduate Program in Molecular and Translational Medicine avails itself of the Evans Center for Interdisciplinary Biomedical Research (http://www.bumc.bu.edu/evanscenteribr/).
 The purpose of this center is to promote growth and discovery in emerging interdisciplinary biomedical research and educational areas by providing faculty affiliated with the Department of Medicine and with various schools, departments and centers at Boston University a dynamic, interdisciplinary organizational structure, which allows investigators with different areas of expertise to collectively address mechanisms of disease, and to facilitate new training opportunities.

-Students can matriculate into the Graduate Program in Molecular Medicine after completing a bachelor’s degree or Master’s program or through the combined M.D./Ph.D. program at Boston University School of Medicine.
+Students can matriculate into the Graduate Program in Molecular and Translational Medicine after completing a bachelor’s degree or Master’s program or through the combined M.D./Ph.D. program at Boston University School of Medicine.
 In addition, M.D.s who desire to pursue rigorous scientific training in preparation for a career in academic medicine and research are encouraged to apply.
 Students admitted to the program are offered full tuition support and an annual stipend.

 The Department of Medicine occupies modern research laboratories on the Boston University Medical Center campus in the Center for Advanced Biomedical Research and the Evans Biomedical Research Center.
 These buildings provide state-of-the-art research space in an open, spacious environment that is fully supported by research core facilities for computing, animals and transgenic mice, sequencing, microarrays, and others.